-1.6 TTAPA provides education which responds to the differing needs of the diverse and ever changing cohort of learners who would otherwise be attending mainstream/special schools.
-As an alternative provision (AP) academy we cater for learners who may
+TTAPA provides education which responds to the differing needs of the diverse and everchanging cohort of learners who would otherwise be attending mainstream/special schools.
+As an alternative provision (AP) academy we cater for learners who may:

-- Be at risk of permanent exclusion from school; - > Have been withdrawn from school to avoid permanent exclusion; - > Have been permanently excluded from school; - Have been out of education for a substantial period of time and therefore need intensive work to ensure they can access learning; - > Be pregnant schoolgirls and school-age mothers (parents); - > Be unable to attend school for medical reasons identified by a medical professional; - Be anxious and vulnerable including those with emerging personality disorders, severe anxiety and depression as well as other mental health needs; - > Be school refusers, school phobics and young carers; - Have moved into the area (mid-year admissions) who are unable to find a school place because of lack of places in local schools; - Be children who, because of entering public care or moving placement, require a change of school place and are unable to gain access to a school place; - > Be asylum seekers and refugees who have no school place; - Be awaiting assessment of learning difficulties and/or disabilities;

-Have statements of special educational need (SEN) or education health care plans (EHCP) whose placements are not yet agreed.
+- be at risk of permanent exclusion from school; - > have been withdrawn from school to avoid permanent exclusion; - have been permanently excluded from school; - have been out of education for a substantial period of time and therefore need intensive work to ensure they can access learning; - be pregnant schoolgirls and school-age mothers (parents); - > be unable to attend school for medical reasons identified by a medical professional; - be anxious and vulnerable including those with emerging personality disorders, severe anxiety and depression as well as other mental health needs; - > be school refusers, school phobics and young carers; - have moved into the area (mid-year admissions) who are unable to find a school place because of lack of places in local schools; - be children who, because of entering public care or moving placement, require a change of school place and are unable to gain access to a school place; - > be asylum seekers and refugees who have no school place; - > be awaiting assessment of learning difficulties and/or disabilities; - > have education health care plans (EHCP) whose placements are not yet agreed.

-1.7 The main barriers to achievement for most of our learners are a range of emotional and social difficulties and a variety of mental health issues (SEMH).
-We have a higher than average percentage of learners who have a designated social worker; are supported through a Child in Need (CiN) or Child Protection (CP) Plan; who are children looked after by the local authority (children looked after or CLA) and previously looked after children (pCLA).
+The main barriers to achievement for most of our learners are a range of emotional and social difficulties and a variety of mental health issues (SEMH).
+We have a higher-thanaverage percentage of learners who have a designated social worker; are supported through a Child in Need (CiN) or Child Protection (CP) Plan; who are children looked after by the local authority (children looked after or CLA) and previously looked after children (pCLA).